 Banter adopted a slow pace while she crossed the park, knowing the child would follow.
 The child would become a blind for a killer on the move.
 Banter slid out the gun from her holster.
 While keeping it hidden under her hoodie, she pulled out her silencer from another pocket and twisted it onto the gun.
 It was a small annoyance that the gun didn’t fit the holster with the silencer on.
 She had to keep them separate.

 She made her move, prepared for the worst-case scenario: four men in the back, a driver, and a man riding shotgun.
 Narrowing the distance, she deftly switched the gun to her left hand, getting the right angle and shifting her body to be out of the path of the ejected shells.
-She shot twice through the open door: one head shot at her target and one shot at chest range.
+She shot twice through the open door: one head shot at her target and one shot at chest level.
 Then she quickly shifted the gun to her right hand and changed the angle and shot twice more, hoping she hit whoever was sitting across from the back seat.

 Banter turned around and returned to her original position.
 No more doors opened.
-No more windows were rolled down.
+No more windows rolled down.
 She knew the driver and the man riding shotgun were dead.
 She knew her main target was dead since he had been the first one she shot.
 With that head shot, he was definitely a goner.

-“Ah…gat the fuck out of here, ya bitch,” Banter said using a low voice with a bit of an accent, talking tough to the hooker on purpose.
+“Ah… gat de fuck out of here, ya bitch,” Banter said using a low voice with a bit of an accent, talking tough to the hooker on purpose.